 Categories

 This is a lovely location with stunning views out over Falmouth Bay in one direction and the historic Pendennis Castle and St Anthony headland in the other.

-Like most of Cornwall, dogs are not allowed on the beach between 10 am & 6 pm throughout July and August.
+Dogs are allowed on the beach, except between 10 am & 6 pm throughout July and August.

+Categories